When you’re making any type of meringue buttercream, you need to equalize the temperatures between the hot sugar syrup and the cold butter.

 If you have too much of a difference between them, the heat can melt the butter, or the cold butter can break into small pieces and create what looks like cottage cheese.

-That will keep the icing from emulsifying, which is where the water and the oil in it are balanced and form a smooth mix.
+If the ingredients aren’t the same temperature, it will keep the icing from emulsifying, which is where the water and the oil in it are balanced and form a smooth mix.

 (For an article about what happens if you get egg yolk in your meringue, click here!)